Skip to main content

 Introduction

-In this blog post, we'll explore how to use the win32 package to call Windows APIs in Dart, enabling you to create powerful Windows applications with ease.
+In this blog post, we'll explore how to use package:win32 to call Windows APIs in Dart, enabling you to create powerful Windows applications with ease.

 Here's what we'll cover: